opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 operating systems supports it with links to their configurations.
 For Linux testing was done with Ubuntu 18.4 Desktop and *network-manager-strongswan* and *libcharon-extra-plugins* installed.
-As Andoid dos not support IKEv2 yet we added notes for combinations with strongswan app installed to have a broader compatibility for all systems.
+As Andoid does not support IKEv2 yet we added notes for combinations with strongSwan app installed to have a broader compatibility for all systems.
 Mutual RSA and PSK without XAuth requires L2TP, since this legacy technology is very error prone we will not cover it here.